Case Studies

 JENNIFER SMITH

-Jennifer Smith was born and raised in Massachusetts, but after earning her PhD in history at the University of Georgia, she lived out most of her adult years in Georgia, where she was a college professor.
-She began to show minor cognitive and speech symptoms shortly after the loss of her mother in Sept.
-2017, but at the time it was assumed they were stress-induced.
-The symptoms began to worsen, and by spring 2019 she had been diagnosed with logopenic variant Primary Progressive Aphasia, and was forced to leave her teaching career.
-She was able to function mostly independently until late 2021, when she began to lose motor control and have periods of delusional thinking.
+Jennifer was born and raised in Massachusetts, but after earning her PhD in history at the University of Georgia, she lived out most of her adult years in Georgia, where she was a college professor.
+She began to show minor cognitive and speech symptoms shortly after the loss of her mother in September 2017, but at the time it was assumed they were stress-induced.

-In early February 2022, Jen began having violent muscle spasms, for which two weeks of hospitalization and testing found no clear cause.
 She passed away, at her home and surrounded by family, on the afternoon of her 62nd birthday.
 Her brain was sent to the Mayo Clinic in Jacksonville; the autopsy revealed evidence of hippocampal-sparing Alzheimer’s Disease, and showed that she’d had an acute cerebellar stroke.

 SUZANNE WELLBORN

+After Bruce died in 2004, Suzanne seemed to lose her compass.
 In 2008 (age 71), speech difficulties were noted (saying “wagons” instead of “mountains”, “Happy Birthday” instead of “Merry Christmas”).
 In 2009 Suzanne impulsively bought a car without consulting anyone.
-Suzanne’s daughter began to take her to doctors to investigate.
 In 2009, high calcium was discovered through blood work.
-The cause was a benign parathyroid tumor, which was surgically removed.
-Through an MRI in 2010, an aneurysm was discovered, which was surgically coiled.
-The neurologist saw no evidence of Alzheimer’s at this time.
+The cause was a parathyroid tumor, which was surgically removed.
+An MRI in 2010 revealed an aneurysm, which was surgically coiled.
 Neither of these medical issues were the cause of her increasing speech difficulties.
 Suzanne’s behavior became more impulsive and less inhibited.
+The neurologist saw no evidence of Alzheimer’s at this time.

 By 2019, Suzanne had almost no language beyond a word here or there.
 She was on a pureed diet as she was diagnosed with swallowing difficulties.